 Contains some unethical spells, but some of the others can prove useful if they reach out to you.
-Buckland claims the unethical spells are included for historic value, but there's no proof - even alleged proof - of dates provided for any of the spells.
-Provides both "Christian" and "Old Religion" version of each spell, which seems to demonstrate that magick is not tied to any one religion as Buckland explains in the introduction.
+Buckland claims the unethical spells are included for historic value, but there's no proof--even alleged proof--of dates provided for any of the spells.
+Provides both "Christian" and "Old Religion" version of each spell, which seems to demonstrate that magick isn't tied to any one religion as Buckland explains in the introduction.
 Does contain some good information specific to the use of candles in magick, although the symbolism of colors seems somewhat outdated.

 Magical Herbalism: The Secret Craft of the Wise

 Contains information and ideas for the magickal uses of herbs.
 Easy to read and great for learning to begin incorporating herbs into magick.
 It lists examples for spell ideas using herbs for a variety of uses (love, protection, success, etc.).
 Also includes ideas for oils, incense, and your own magickal herb garden.

 Cunningham's Encyclopedia of Magical Herbs